Mental Health Association of Maryland

 Miller

-HB 1316 (SB 897) Primary and Secondary Education - Student Technology and Social Media Resource Guide
+HB 1316 (SB 897) Primary and Secondary Education - Youth-Centric Technology and Social Media Resource Guide

 Requires the State Department of Education, in coordination with the National Center for School Mental Health, to develop and publish a resource guide with information and guidance on safe internet, technology, and social media usage by K-12 students.